 Using a dog harness

 When a dog pulls a lot, there is a lot of pressure on his trachea.
-A harness prevents injuries to your dog’s trachea.
-It is a safer choice for dog breeds with short noses as they have delicate airways and can develop respiratory problems.
+A harness prevents injuries to your dog's trachea.
+It is safer for dog breeds with short noses as they have delicate airways and can develop respiratory problems.

-A harness helps prevent your dog from slipping out a collar unless you use a martingale collar
+A harness helps prevent your dog from slipping out a collar unless you use a martingale collar.

 Using a dog collar

 A collar comes with multiple benefits for you and your dog.
 Here is why using a collar is suitable for your dog.

 A dog collar is the simplest way to identify that a dog has an owner.
 The attached ID tags can also help your dog be safely returned to you.

 Dog collars are easy to put on and take off.
 They are more convenient and can be permanently left on.
 These days, there are easy on harnesses that are also perfect for wiggly dogs.

 Collars may give you better control and require less physical strength while walking your dog.
 They are your best and first training instrument.